 Additionally, I cannot be held liable for the success of your blog or website, including but not limited to the sale of products/services and/or generating revenue.

-Your blog/web design is only guaranteed to display properly in the most current versions of WordPress and Genesis as of the date your blog/web design officially launches, and is not guaranteed to be compatible with future or outdated versions of WordPress or Genesis.
+Your blog/web design is only guaranteed to display and function properly in the most current versions of WordPress and Genesis as of the date your blog/web design officially launches, and is not guaranteed to be compatible with future or outdated versions of WordPress or Genesis.

 I am not liable for any loss or damage to your blog or website content while installing your design, or any time before or after installation.
 To date, I have never lost or damaged a client’s content, but it can happen, and it is your responsibility to back up your website before and after the installation process.

 I do not guarantee to have your design files backed up for any length of time.
 If for any reason your web or blog design is lost or damaged, I will fix or reinstall it for a fee if I have your files available.